Building Our Campus

 The UMass Building Authority is funding the $113 million project.

 GAB No. 1 will be the second new building constructed as part of the university’s 25-year campus master plan.
-The first new structure, the Integrated Sciences Complex, is scheduled to open in the spring of 2014.
+The first new structure, the Integrated Sciences Complex, opened in spring 2015.